ndhhh/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to record attendance of a specific student in the list, inputting tutorial number
+1. User requests to record attendance of a specific student in the list, inputting tutorial number.
-2. CadetHQ inverts student's attendance
+2. CadetHQ inverts student's attendance.
-3. CadetHQ displays student's attendance
+3. CadetHQ displays student's attendance.

     Use case ends.